All Things are Photographable

 Endorsed by his estate, All Things are Photographable is the first cinematic survey of that legacy.
 The film tells the story of an artist whose rise and fall was – like America’s in the late decades of the 20th century – larger-than-life, full of contradictions and totally unresolved.

-I worked on this project as a research assistant and provided information on the location of audiotapes and videomaterial and the content of these.
+I worked on this project as a Primary Research and provided information on the location of audiotapes and videomaterial and the content of these.
 More information on the project can be found below: